dyscord-lab/SA_Stimulus/README.md

 1. Update the Cyberball images (low priority)
   - If could make them somewhat larger (maybe 1.5x?), that would be great.
-1. Export world timestamp at the beginning of the log
+1. Export world timestamp at each stage of the logfile (in addition to the Psychopy timestamp)
 1. Start the experiment with showing a BRAND NEW QR code on the screen and making the participant press spacebar to make it go away.
 Show `reset_image` for 1 second after that before proceeding.